One Year GCSE retakes at Rochester Independent College, one of the UK’s top specialist boarding schools. Resit GCSEs and get back on track in 2021

 Top GCSE subject for grade improvements this year is English where the upgrades were dramatic.
 Justin who joined the College to retake his GCSEs from Hong Kong went from an E to a 6, Oliver and Malika who both boarded at the College went from 3s (D equivalent) to 8s (A* equivalent).

 All students who came to the College to retake GCSE English secured a pass grade.
 One said writing to her English teacher: “I am over the moon after retrying 5 times in 3 different places.”
 The success of students like this demonstrate that one bad year is not the end of the world and that retakes can result in improved grades, restored confidence and a wider range of options for the future.
+Small classes (average 8), heaps of exam practice and lots of individualised support are all part of the RIC retake formula.

 GCSE retake course students benefit from a more adult, sixth form environment, small group teaching and a structured revision and exam preparation programme.
 While most students on GCSE retake courses have failed to pass at Grade C level first time around RIC is also able to offer GCSE resit courses to students who have Bs and Cs at GCSE but who need to improve these to As and A*s for competitive university courses or highly selective school sixth forms.

-Students needing to retake most of their GCSEs join a one year intensive course where subject content is re taught and coursework and practical work redone.
+Students needing to retake most of their GCSEs join a 1 year intensive course where subject content is re taught and coursework and practical work redone.
 While resitting core GCSEs it is possible to start new GCSE subjects which are taught on one year courses.
 Some GCSE resit students join RIC intending to apply to other independent schools for sixth form following an intensive GCSE resit programme.
 Others proceed to our own sixth form.

 Repeat Year 11 to improve GCSE grades